 The Council, acting on a proposal from the Commission and by agreement with the Assembly, may make provision for new resources for the Community or amend the assessment basis for the Community's existing resources.
-The Council shall act unanimously and the Assembly by a majority of its members and of three fifths of the votes cast.'
+The Council shall act unanimously and the Assembly by a majority of its members and of three fifths of the votes cast."

-- 1. The following provisions are substituted for Article 203 (5) of the Treaty establishing the European Economic Community: - '5.
-After discussing the draft budget with the Commission and, where appropriate, with the other institutions concerned, the Council may, acting by a qualified majority, modify any of the amendments adopted by the Assembly and shall pronounce on the modifications proposed by the latter in accordance with the provisions of paragraph 5 a. - 5 a.
-Where a proposal for a modification presented by the Assembly does not have the effect of increasing the total amount of the expenditure of an institution, owing in particular to the fact that the increase in expenditure which it would involve would be expressly compensated by one or more proposed modifications correspondingly reducing expenditure, the Council may, acting by a qualified majority, reject the proposed modification.
+- 1. The following provisions are substituted for Article 203 (5) of the Treaty establishing the European Economic Community: - "5.
+After discussing the draft budget with the Commission and, where appropriate, with the other institutions concerned, the Council may, acting by a qualified majority, modify any of the amendments adopted by the Assembly and shall pronounce on the modifications proposed by the letter in accordance with the provisions of paragraph 5 a. - Assembly does not have the effect of increasing the total amount of the expenditure of an institution, owing in particular to the fact that the increase in expenditure which it would involve would be expressly compensated by one or more proposed medifications correspondingly reducing expenditure, the Council may, acting by a qualified majority, reject the proposed modification.
 In the absence of a decision to reject it, the proposed modification shall stand as accepted.